lPElnagar/GDmaker/README.md

 # **How to Run the GDmaker Tool**

-Thank you for choosing the **GDorks Query Maker Tool**!
+Thank you for choosing the **Google Dorks Query Maker Tool**!
 Below is a step-by-step guide to running the program depending on your operating system.
 ___________________________________________________________________________________
 ### **1. Running on Windows (Easy Installation)**
 Running the GDorks Query Tool on Windows is simple!
 Just follow these steps: